OliverRadini/data-engineering-zoomcamp/homework/week-3-1.md

 ## Question 3:
 How many records have both a blank (null) PUlocationID and DOlocationID in the entire dataset?
-- 717,748
+- [x] 717,748
-- 1,215,687
+- [ ] 1,215,687
-- 5
+- [ ] 5
-- 20,332
+- [ ] 20,332

 ## Question 4:
 What is the best strategy to optimize the table if query always filter by pickup_datetime and order by affiliated_base_number?
-- Cluster on pickup_datetime Cluster on affiliated_base_number
+- [x] Cluster on pickup_datetime Cluster on affiliated_base_number
-- Partition by pickup_datetime Cluster on affiliated_base_number
+- [ ] Partition by pickup_datetime Cluster on affiliated_base_number
-- Partition by pickup_datetime Partition by affiliated_base_number
+- [ ] Partition by pickup_datetime Partition by affiliated_base_number
-- Partition by affiliated_base_number Cluster on pickup_datetime
+- [ ] Partition by affiliated_base_number Cluster on pickup_datetime

+> Note: Main reason to cluster these would be the high cardinality of the set making them unsuitable for partitioning.
+We could presumably partition by pickup_datetime if we calculate the month/week on it

 ## Question 5:
 Implement the optimized solution you chose for question 4.
 Write a query to retrieve the distinct affiliated_base_number between pickup_datetime 2019/03/01 and 2019/03/31 (inclusive).</br>